Saviz-Mohammadi/Blog/blog/content/posts/C++/Data structures and algorithms/C++ DSA and STL Intro.md

 <p>
-In the absence of any prior knowledge or the availability of data structures and containers, not even basic arrays, the only solution would be for the programmer to manually search for the desired element using the variable names.
-This process can be quite difficult.
-For example, let's envision a situation where your organization needs to update information for a student named "Alice" among a pool of 2,500 students.
-To locate the student structure matching this description, you would need to manually search through the student variables or structures, which could be a time-consuming task.
-And this is just one simple task within a relatively small dataset.
+In the absence of any prior knowledge or access to data structures and containers, including basic arrays, the only recourse for the programmer is to manually search for the desired element using variable names, relying solely on visual inspection.
+This process can prove challenging.
+Consider a scenario where an organization must update information for a student named "Alice" within a pool of 2,500 students.
+To pinpoint the specific student structure corresponding to this information, one would have to linearly scan through the student variables or structures, a task that can be quite time-consuming.
+And this is just one straightforward task within a relatively small sized dataset.
 </p>